 If his team were the same five years ago, you could etch his name on the trophy now.
-But instead of the 2012 versions, he has the 2017 versions of Matt Forte, Chris Johnson, Brandon Marshall, and Antonio Gates.
+But instead of the 2013 versions, he has the 2018 versions of Marshawn Lynch, Frank Gore, Dez Bryant, and Brandon Marshall.
 But since he’s been frozen for five years, he hasn’t noticed that these guys are far from their prime form.
 He will defend his picks by saying, “If they are anything close to the way they were three years ago… LOOK OUT!”

 Have you seen the Best Buy commercial where the guy celebrates his team’s fantasy player scoring a touchdown against the NFL team he roots for?
 Well, that’s the guy.
 He’s the guy that cannot discern which is better, the “W” for his fantasy team, or the “W” for his NFL team.
 And if you have to think it about it, seek help.
 He’s the guy you don’t want to sit next to when watching your favorite NFL team.

 He’s the opposite of Benedict Arnold.
 He’s the Bengals fan with AJ Green, Andy Dalton, Joe Mixon, Tyler Eifert, Isaac Curtis, James Brooks, Rudi Johnson, Ickey Woods, Jim Breech, Boomer Esiason, Bob Trumpy, and Carl Pickens on his team.
 And while it helps his rooting interest, it does not translate into a solid fantasy football strategy.
 He also might not necessarily show up to the draft prepared.
 “Well prepared” for him means borrowing a pen and a piece of paper.